 The history of the donut is shrouded in mystery, but one thing is clear: We’ve loved eating these little fried rings of dough since they were invented sometime in the 1800s.
 Whether you spell it “donut” or “doughnut” or chase it with milk or coffee, the end result is always delicious.
 Regardless of where you go in Reno or Sparks, you’re bound to be near an excellent shop featuring all your favorite donut variations in their glass cases.
-Find your way to some of the tastiest dough in town and check out Holey Schmidt Donuts, The Dapper Doughnut, Rounds Bakery, and DoughBoys Donuts.
+Find your way to some of the tastiest dough in town and check out Holey Schmidt Donuts, Rounds Bakery, and DoughBoys Donuts.

 Holey Schmidt Donuts

 After visiting donut shops all over the country, Galen Schmidt had an idea – he wanted to bring a specialty donut shop to Reno.
 Galen and his wife, Cadi, brought this idea to fruition with the opening of Holey Schmidt Donuts in February 2018.
 Located in the dedicated restaurant space attached to The Discovery science museum on Center Street, it’s a short trip from wherever you might be downtown.